canjs/can-define/list/docs/define-list.md

 todos.completed.length //-> 1
 ```

-Finally, DefineMap instances are observable, so you can use the [can-event]
+Finally, DefineList instances are observable, so you can use the [can-event]
 methods to listen to its [can-define/list/list/AddEvent],
 [can-define/list/list/LengthEvent], [can-define/list/list/RemoveEvent],
 and [can-define/list/list/PropertyNameEvent] events: